mhmatthewhugley/OnePlus-Nord-N10-5G-T-Mobile-BE2028-Carrier-Unlocked-Multiple_Things/Files/platform-tools/Files/ArrowOS 2022-03-16/README.txt

 then there are two methods of getting to the bootloader:
 . unlock the phone screen then hold the power button and click the 3 dots and click "Bootloader" or
-. run "adb reboot bootloader"
-then after one of those methods are done run "fastboot devices", then run "fastboot oem get_unlock_code" While you wait for the unlock token you can prepare the rooted boot image
+. run "./adb reboot bootloader" then after one of those methods are done run "fastboot devices", then run "fastboot oem get_unlock_code" While you wait for the unlock token you can prepare the rooted boot image
 4. Transfer the boot image and magisk apk to the phone